ghbrown/ghbrown.github.io/content/_index.md

 I graduated from the University of Notre Dame in 2020 with my bachelor's in Mechanical Engineering, and from the University of Illinois Urbana-Champaign in 2022 with my master's in Theoretical and Applied Mechanics.

-My primary focus is on computational and applied mathematics, especially numerical analysis, linear algebra, and optimization.
+My primary focus is on computational and applied mathematics, especially numerical analysis, (multi)linear algebra, and optimization.
-I also enjoy the adjacent research fields, including physics based applications like multiscale modeling, computer science, and high performance computing.
+I also enjoy the connections and combinations of these topics with other fields like high performance computing, theoretical computer science, and multiscale modeling.

 ---